pearl-yu/twitch_project/README.md

 - Meta data includes the status of user who comments (if subscriber, VIP, prime subscriber, if streamer..)
 - From the text,  LDA, sentiments, emotions are easy to extract.
 But it should start with what could be the interesting story.
 We talked about a few ideas.

-Plan of this week:
-- We talked about the operationalization of the dependent variables.
-Construct those, and plot the distribution to see if there’s obvious (full-time, part-time) pattern.
-- With independent variables, we talked about a few interesting stories and ideas.
-Think about it again, and try to run regressions to test on those.
-- Continue on literature search relevant to content creators/streamers/digital entrepreneurship.

 By Oct 19th:
-- Plotted average weekly streaming time of 90 randomly selected streamers.
-Looks binormal.
+- About dependent variable: Plotted average weekly streaming time of 90 randomly selected streamers.
+Looks binormal.Using 30-hour to classify part-time and full-time sounds like the initial plan.
-- Fit topic models on 90 videos, checked on correlation including lag 1.
+- About features from chat files: Fit topic models on 90 videos, checked on correlation including lag 1 to guide theory building.

-Things to do:
-- Check on some hypothesis:
-  - Balance of sentiments.
-  - Look at the comments of people who paid.
-- Sample selection
-- Panel regression
-  - Dependent variable (video level or weekly level?) ~ a bunch of controls + topic_distribution of lagged one.
-- transcription of videos
+Oct 20th meeting:
+Today we thought about what's the interesting question again: The idea is that streamers can experience burnout from managing interactions, unique to content creators in live streaming.
+Too many interactions/engagements with viewers might be too heavy of a workload.
+This might in a long term impact the streamers' streaming decisions.
+We think this question has a larger scope than the previous direction (which is to see if something in the chat impacts the streamers' decisions).

+Action items:
+- Download video files and chats.
+- Basic chat features: number of messages, number of messages per minute, average message length, proportion of meaninful messages, message sentiments.
+(Runshan: I remember there are some techniques that allow you to separate texts are more emotional from those more factual (like objective comments, feedback, constructive suggestions), it would be useful to check this as well.)
+- Measure engagement level: The number of times a streamer responds to a chat?
+The number of times that a streamer asks questions to the viewers?
+Check on the literature to get more ideas.
+- Explore the relationship between chat features and engagement level.

 ***

 Action items from before the meeting: